-- We have a limited operating history and have never generated any product revenues, which may make it difficult to evaluate the success of our business to date and to assess our future viability. - We have incurred significant operating losses since inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts. - We have limited experience in drug discovery and drug development, and we only recently had our first drug approved, which has not yet been commercialized.
-We may never have another drug approved. - In the near term, we are dependent on the success of IGALMITM, BXCL501 and BXCL701.
-If we are unable to complete the clinical development of, obtain marketing approval for or successfully commercialize IGALMITM or our product candidates, either alone or with a collaborator, or if we experience significant delays in doing so, our business could be substantially harmed. - Interim "top-line" and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - The regulatory approval processes of the United States of America ("U.S.") Food and Drug Administration ("FDA"), and comparable foreign authorities are lengthy, time consuming, expensive and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed. - Clinical trials are expensive, time-consuming and difficult to design and implement, and involve an uncertain outcome. - Our products or product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval. - BioXcel LLC's approach to the discovery and development of product candidates based on EvolverAI is novel and unproven, and we do not know whether we will be able to develop any products of commercial value. - If we are required by the FDA or similar regulatory authorities to obtain approval (or clearance, or certification) of a companion diagnostic device in connection with approval of one of our product candidates, and we do not obtain or face delays in obtaining FDA approval (or clearance, or certification) of a companion diagnostic device, we will not be able to commercialize the product candidate and our ability to generate revenue will be materially impaired. - Even if we obtain regulatory approval for current or future product candidates, we will still face extensive and ongoing regulatory requirements and obligations and any product candidates, if approved, may face future development and regulatory difficulties.
+- We have a limited operating history and have not generated substantial product revenues to date, which may make it difficult to evaluate the success of our business to date and to assess our future viability. - We have incurred significant operating losses since inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future and may never achieve or maintain profitability. - Our Reprioritization and related reduction in force may not achieve our intended outcome. - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts. - We have significant indebtedness and other contractual obligations that could impair our liquidity, restrict our ability to do business and thereby harm our business, results of operations and financial condition.
+We may not have sufficient cash flow from operations to satisfy our obligations under our financing facilities. - We have identified conditions and events that raise substantial doubt about our ability to continue as a going concern. - Developments relating to our TRANQUILITY II Phase 3 trial may impact the timing of our development plans for, and prospects for seeking or obtaining regulatory approval of, BXCL501 for the acute treatment of agitation associated with dementia in patients with probable Alzheimer's disease.
+These developments also subject us to additional risks and uncertainties, including regulatory, stockholder or other actions, loss of investor confidence and negative impacts on the trading price of our common stock. - We have limited experience in drug discovery and drug development. - In the near term, we are dependent on the success of IGALMI, and four of our product candidates, BXCL501, BXCL502, BXCL701 and BXCL702.
+If we are unable to complete the clinical development of or obtain marketing approval for our product candidates or successfully commercialize IGALMI or our product candidates, either alone or with a collaborator, or if we experience significant delays in doing so, our business could be substantially harmed. - Interim "top-line" and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - The regulatory approval processes of the United States ("U.S.") Food and Drug Administration ("FDA"), and comparable foreign authorities are lengthy, time consuming, expensive and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed. - Clinical trials are expensive, difficult to design, difficult to conduct and involve an uncertain outcome. - We depend on enrollment of patients in our clinical trials to continue development of our product candidates.
+If we are unable to enroll patients in our clinical trials, our research and development efforts could be adversely affected.